 Helsinki is truly located at the crossroads of Western and Eastern culture and this is reflected everywhere in the green and lively Finnish capital.
 The sightseeing tour takes us around the harbours and the Senate Square with the Lutheran Cathedral, up central Mannerheim Street and by the Parliament Building, the Finlandia Hall, and the Sibelius Monument and for a visit at the famous Church-in-the-Rock.
 The afternoon offers an optional excursion to Suomenlinna Fortress, a cultural treasure which construction was started in the 18th century as a sea fortress.
 Located on an island, fortress is a unique attraction for visitors.
 The evening offers optional Finnish dinner at Restaurant Salve.

 Today we continue eastbound to St. Petersburg.
-Shortly after crossing the border into Russia we arrive in Vyborg, where we take time for a short sightseeing tour and a photo-stop at Vyborg Castle.
-In the late afternoon we arrive in St. Petersburg and check-in at Hotel Sokos Vasilievsky**** or similar.
+Shortly after crossing the border into Russia we drive through Vyborg and continue to St. Petersburg.
+In the late afternoon we arrive St. Petersburg and check-in at Hotel Sokos Vasilievsky**** or similar.